 - Must have signed Authorization for Medications to be taken during School form.
 These forms are mailed home at the end of each year for students known to have routine medications at school to allow time during the summer for the student's healthcare provider to review and sign.
-Contact the nurse's office for forms needed during the school year. - Must be in the most recent pharmacy container with date, student name, medication name, dosage, and health care provider's name and administration instructions.
+Contact the Nurse's Office for forms needed during the school year. - Must be in the most recent pharmacy container with date, student name, medication name, dosage, and health care provider's name and administration instructions.
 The label is a copy of the healthcare provider's orders. - If pills need to be split for correct dose, most pharmacies will do this for free when filling the prescription.
 Only scored tablets can be split for accurate dosing. - Short-term medicines such as antibiotics if possible only send school doses in the original container to avoid sending the medication bottle back and forth each day.
+A written

-A written request from the parent/guardian might be used (at nurse's discretion) in place of the signed Authorization for Medications to be taken during the School form. - Medications taken 1-3 times a day need to have doses scheduled to be given outside of school hours whenever possible.
-This helps prevent missed doses that can occur from medication being left at school overnight.
-It is also more convenient for parent/guardian since students are not allowed to transport medications. - When controlled-substance medication is brought to school, the person delivering it must count the medication with the nurse or designated personnel and both are to sign the medication count record
+- request from the parent/guardian might be used (at School Nurse's discretion) in place of the signed Authorization for Medications to be taken during the School form. - Medications taken 1-3 times a day need to have doses scheduled to be given outside of school hours whenever possible.
+This helps prevent missed doses that can occur due to early dismissals or from medication being left at school overnight.
+It is also more convenient for parent/guardian since students are not allowed to transport medications to and from school. - When controlled-substance medication is brought to school, the person delivering it must count the medication with the School Nurse or designated personnel; both are to sign the medication count record.